Ibrahim-2003/MyTourney/notes.md

 ## Creating Forms
     -> Form for users to edit profile
-    -> Form for users to create team and adjust team members -> Form for users to join tournament
+    -> Form for users to create team and adjust team members
-        //IDEAS
-            -The tourneys on the home screen will link to a URL page with the tourney ID as a query parameter.
-When the GET request for that URL is made, the page updates with that tourney's detailed info.
-A button will show up that allows a team member to start the enter process.
-Other members will receive a notification if they want to join.
-The notification will link to the payment screen.

 ## Production Cost
     <<<MVP: $28/month>>>